-What To Do After You Write Your Book
+What to Do After You Write a Book: 5 Next Steps

 - What needs to be rewritten?

 Next, spend fifteen minutes editing your practice for structure.
-When your time is up, post your practice in the comments section below.
+When your time is up, post your practice in the Pro Practice Workshop here.
 And if you post, please be sure to give feedback on a few pieces by other writers.

 Happy writing!